andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

     spoiler alert: ChaCha20 is a block cipher under the hood.
 Its block size is 512 bits.
 If you read the RFC, you'll see that it asks to call the ChaCha20 block encryption function once, grab the first 256 bits, and discard the rest.
-Here I'm using ChaCha20 as a stream cipher, so I have to include this extra step to discard the bits.
+Here I'm treating ChaCha20 as a stream cipher, so I have to include this extra step to discard the bits.

 1. The **plaintext** is **encrypted** using the stream cipher.